Basir-Mohammadi/To-Do-List/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-> This is a website that allows users to add/remove todayy's todo from a list.
+> This is a website that allows users to add/remove today's todo from a list.
 This project is build using JavaScript objects and arrays.

 ## Built With